kenesu-h/crowdplay-bot-rs/README.md

 # crowdplay-bot-rs
-This bot is the equivalent of my bot crowdplay-bot, but rewritten in Rust instead of Python.
+This is the equivalent of my crowdplay-bot project, but rewritten in Rust instead of Python.

 # Background